cabal-club/cable/readme.md

 **Request**: A message originating from a particular **peer**, identified by a unique request ID.

 **Response**: A message, traversing the network to the peer who originally made a request with the same request ID.

+**Requester**: A client authoring a request message, to be sent to other peers.

+**Responder**: A peer authoring a response message, in reference to a request sent to them.

 **Hash**: A 32-byte BLAKE2b digest of a particular sequence of bytes.